LuisSantosColman/miro-deactivate-inactive-users-and-add-service-user/README.md

 This repository contains a script in JavaScript/Node.js to identify inactive users and deactivate them using Miro's SCIM and REST API.

+The script also checks if any of the users to deactivate is the last Team Admin of a Miro Team and if yes, a Service User is added to the team in question as a Team Admin so that the deactivation of the user does not fail.
+This logic was added because currently users who are the last Team Admin of a Miro Team cannot be deactivated nor deleted.
+By adding a Service User as Team Admin into the Miro Team, the user to be deactivated is no longer the last Team Admin, which ensures the user gets deactivated successfully.

 The script provides a __TEST MODE__ flag to run it without performing any changes.
 (See __step 5__ further below).

 ## Disclaimer